quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

     When adding a Pulse to a schedule, the clock is not automatically added to the resources of the schedule.
 It may be necessary to add this clock manually, as in the final line of the above example

-We can also quickly compile using the :func:`!qcompile` function and associate mapping files:
+We can also quickly compile using the :func:`!qcompile` function and associate configuration files:

 .. jupyter-execute::